F4l13n5n0w/eyeBeam/README.md

 # eyeBeam

-A tool based in python and functional similar as eyeWitness
+A tool based on python and functional similar as eyeWitness

 ## Installation